ariapeng/Sentiment-Analysis-in-Python/README.md

 2) Perform one-way ANOVA tests between emotionality and another factor such as gender, ethnicity, etc.
 3) Conclude correlation and output reports, the reports are saved in the `(3) output` folder
 4) Can you give suggestions on controlling youth emotionality and youth violence rate as well?

+You can also refer to my stepwise-detailed notes named `peng's notes`.
+Please comment if you have any questions or suggestions.
+Thank you.